ewortzman/DWA-arbiter/README.md

 I have included a seeded database, so that the functions that do work can be used.

+There is **absolutely no validation of any kind**.
+If some input is invalid, it's just going to crash.

-My original intent for this app can be views a README.md.bak.
+My original intent for this app can be viewed a README.md.bak.